Black Russian Terrier

 Activity distance rating

-Food Generally, this breed requires about 3 to 4 ½ cups of good quality dry dog food each day, over the course of two feedings.
+Food Generally, this breed requires about 3 to 4 ½ cups of good quality dry dog food each day, given in two feedings.
 This will vary, however, based upon your BRT's activity level and age.
 Talk to your veterinarian about the optimal diet and quantity of food for your Black Russian Terrier.

 Alone Time Black Russian Terriers don't take kindly to alone time.
 This breed wants to work, rather than cool their paws.
 Seriously reconsider getting a BRT if someone from the family can't be with them through most of the day.
 They will develop destructive behaviors, such as barking and chewing if left to their own devices.